-This graphic is a kind of amalgamation of broader technology standards by ISTE and AASL, only the ones that reflect digital citizenship thinking have been pulled out and gathered in convenient graphic form.
+This graphic is an attempt to bring standards to this idea–in this case, a kind of amalgamation of broader technology standards by other organizations.
 In that way, it’s a kind of hybrid graphic that distills tech ideas into digital citizenship ideas.

 How To Use These Standards

-You can use these to inform local school policies on everything from school missions and acceptable use policies, to as source material to create guides for parents and families on digital participation.
-Have other ideas?
-Comments below!
+Further, you could use these to inform local school policies on everything from school missions and acceptable use policies, to as source material to create guides for parents and families on digital participation.